fssa-batch3/bhavanasi.ramalinga__web_project/README.md

  Scenario 1: Successfully create an account
  * steps:

- a.Navigate to the registration page.

- b.Enter the required informationsuch as name,

- email, phonenumber, password , Address and
+ a.Navigate to the registration page. b.Enter the required informationsuch as name, email, phonenumber, password , Address and
   reset the password.
  c.Click the "Register" button.
  * Expected Result:
  * The user is redirected to the login page.

-<h3>Login account</h3> Completed
+<h3>Login account</h3>
+  Completed
 Scenario 2: Successfully login in to account
 Steps:
 Navigate to the login page.
 Enter the required information such as email, and password.
 Click the "login" button.
 Expected Result:
 The user is redirected to the user profile page.

 <h3>View Payment Guest houses</h3>Completed
 Scenario 3: Successfully view Payment Guest houses/items
 Steps:
 Log in as a buyer.
 Navigate to the payment Guest houses listing page.
 View the list of available products/items.
 Expected Result:

-The user can view the list of available

-payment Guest houses/items.
+The user can view the list of available payment Guest houses/items.

 <h3>View payment Guest houses /item details<h3> Completed

-Scenario 1: Successfully payment Guest houses

-view /item details
+Scenario 1: Successfully payment Guest houses view /item details
 Steps:
 Log in as a buyer.
 Navigate to the payment Guest houses listing page.
 Select a payment Guest house/item to view its details.
 Expected Result:
 The user can view the details of the selected payment Guest house /item.

-<h3>Buy a product/item</h3> Yet to start
+<h3>Buy a payment Guest house/item</h3> Yet to start
 Scenario 1: Successfully purchase a payment Guest house sharing /item
 Steps:
 Log in as a buyer.

-Navigate to the product listing page.
+Navigate to the payment Guest house listing page.

-Select a product/item to view its details.
+Select a  payment Guest house /item to view its details.
 Click the "Book room" button.

 * Expected Result:
 The user is redirected to the order confirmation page.
 An order confirmation email is sent to the user's email address.

-The payment guest house /item's stock is

-reduced by the purchased quantity.
+The payment guest house /item's stock is reduced by the purchased quantity.